jamesyoung-15/jamesyoung-15/README.md

 Hello!
 I'm a recent Electronic Engineering graduate from HKUST and I am currently pursuing a Master's in Computer Science at Boston University.

-I have a passion for cloud computing, embedded systems, and software development.

 Here is my [website](https://portfolio.jyylab.com/)

 Here is my [resume](https://resume.jyydev.xyz/resume3/resume_3.pdf).